soliedra/DCMotorServo/README.md

  * Encoder Library, for measuring quadrature encoded signals from http://www.pjrc.com/teensy/td_libs_Encoder.html
  * PID Library, for using encoder feedback to controll the motor from http://playground.arduino.cc/Code/PIDLibrary  also on [GitHub](https://github.com/br3ttb/Arduino-PID-Library)
+ * MotorDriver library, to interface a DC Motor Driver from https://github.com/soliedra/MotorDriver

 Circuit
 -------